 Vertical Gardening DIY

-You can see in the second pic above, the side of the deck is still exposed and initially I had an Earthbox stand here.
-But I didn’t care for the way this looks so I went with this option instead!
+You can see in the second pic above, the side of the deck is still exposed and initially, I had an Earthbox stand here.
+But I didn’t care for the way this looks so I went with the box option instead!

 You can see in the pic above to the right how the snapdragons have grown in nicely!
 My tomatoes have also really done well in the Earthbox and this is how they look now…